-Any variation from a stable graphical representation, even if it’s small, can be interpreted as an initiative being successful or as an area in need of improvement.
+Any variation from a stable graphical representation, even if small, can be interpreted as an initiative being successful or an area needing improvement.
 If we want to put hard numbers to that, moving a whole point in 30 days, for instance, is significant.
-But the significance of variation depends on a number of factors: the time it has taken to vary, the size of the team, and the number of active vs. inactive users – full participation has a large impact on scores.
+But the significance of variation depends on a number of factors: the time it has taken to vary, the size of the team, and the number of active vs. inactive users – full participation greatly impact scores.
 A better idea is to benchmark your team against others in your organization or industry to see how you’re doing in the bigger picture.

 Why is the Question Report based on a 6-month cycle?

-The Question Report is the report that shows the answer distribution for your team or organization, for each of the 120 questions.
-As mentioned above, it takes at least 90 days to see all 120 questions, but it can take up to 6 months to cycle through each question because they are not all prompted within the 90-day period.
+The Question Report is the report that shows the answer distribution for your team or organization for each of the 122 questions.
+As mentioned above, it takes at least 90 days to see all 122 questions, but it can take up to 6 months to cycle through each question because they are not all prompted within the 90-day period.

 Why is the Participation Rate based on a 30-day cycle?

-It takes 30 days for a member to be flagged as inactive by Officevibe.
+It takes 30 days to flag a member as inactive by Officevibe.

 What happens to a score when an employee changes teams?

 Each employee’s answers affect the team and organizational scores.
-Therefore, the impact of an employee changing teams will impact their team’s score, especially if that person is very proactive in answering questions, and/or if they are on a small team.
+Therefore, an employee changing teams will impact their team’s score, especially if that person is very proactive in answering questions and/or is on a small team.

 Note that their past data won’t follow them to their new team.
-If an employee joins a new team, it is Day 1 for them on that team with respect to their Officevibe data.
+If an employee joins a new team, it is Day 1 for them on that team concerning their Officevibe data.
 Their data will also be removed from their former team within 15-30 days, but that team’s scores will not be modified retroactively.
-The Feedback they left while in that team will remain accessible to that team’s manager, but new Feedback will go to their new manager.
+The Feedback they left while on that team will remain accessible to that team’s manager, but new Feedback will go to their new manager.

 What is a strong engagement score?

-This is a big question, and unfortunately, it doesn’t have a straight answer.
-There is no base level for a great engagement score – it depends on a plethora of factors.
-If you want to know how you’re doing, a good idea is to look at the benchmark for everyone using Officevibe, and those using it within your industry.
-This information is available under the Compare tab in your platform.
+This is a big question; unfortunately, it doesn’t have a straight answer.
+There is no base level for a great engagement score – it depends on many factors.
+If you want to know how you’re doing, the good idea is to look at the benchmark for everyone using Officevibe and those using it within your industry.
+This information is available under the Compare tab on your platform.

 What is a strong eNPS?

-Like the Engagement score, there is no clear answer as to what a strong eNPS is.
-If it is above 0, that means there are more promoters than detractors in your team or organization.
-Anything above 30 is excellent, but again, it’s valid to check your industry standard.
+Like the Engagement score, there is no clear answer about a strong eNPS.
+If it is above 0, there are more promoters than detractors in your team or organization.
+Anything above 30 is excellent, but it’s valid to check your industry standard.